News

 5. Investigating Infertility Through Collaboration

 The Human Genome Project, a monumental milestone in modern biology, led to the awareness that more knowledge was needed on genetic diversity in humans.
-The Human Pangenome Reference Consortium with contributions from Investigator Jennifer Gerton, Ph.D., and her team published new research that uncovered a common chromosomal abnormality that contributes to infertility and Down’s Syndrome.
-Syndrome.
+The Human Pangenome Reference Consortium with contributions from Investigator Jennifer Gerton, Ph.D., and her team published new research that uncovered a common chromosomal abnormality that contributes to infertility and Down's syndrome.

 6. Hawley Lab Discoveries: From chromosome evolution to sperm count